 To protect the public and to assist pharmacists in the reduction of errors, approximately twothirds of the states have now implemented some sort of requirement for a program that will monitor system failures, promote system improvements, reduce the occurrence of errors, and demonstrate that pharmacists who make a mistake were trying hard to prevent errors.
 The Florida Board of Pharmacy was the first state to adopt such a program, and its program serves as an example of how most programs are conducted.
-The Florida Board of Pharmacy is authorized by the Legislature of the State of Florida to promulgate administrative rules that establish standards of practice for the profession of pharmacy.
+Boards of Pharmacy are authorized by the State Legislatures to promulgate administrative rules that establish standards of practice for the profession of pharmacy.
 This is a compliment to the pharmacy profession on its ability to self-regulate in the public interest, and it is an opportunity for the profession to solve its own problems without well-intentioned but uninformed outside intervention.
-Pursuant to this legislative authority, the Board of Pharmacy has responded to the problem of errors in pharmacy, through the development of its CQI rule.
-The enabling language from the Florida Pharmacy Act reads as follows:
+Pursuant to this legislative authority, Boards of Pharmacy responded to the problem of errors in pharmacy, through the development of CQI.
+The enabling language from the Florida Pharmacy Act, as an example, reads as follows: